PriyanshMathur-28/ChatSphere-In-Progress-/README.md

 Highlights:

-🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
+🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI <br>
-🎃 Authentication && Authorization with JWT
+🎃 Authentication && Authorization with JWT<br>
-👌 Global state management with Zustand
+👌 Global state management with Zustand<br>
-🐞 Error handling both on the server and on the client ⏳ And much more!
+🐞 Error handling both on the server and on the client<br>
+⏳ And much more!